 The Vanderbilt University Library provides its users with access to over 1,500,000 electronic books.
-If a book is available in electronic format, there will be a web link at the top of the ACORN record.
+If a book is available in electronic format, there will be a web link at the top of the Library Catalog record.
 Follow that link to access the electronic content of the book.

-You can distinguish between an electronic book and an electronic journal by looking at the ACORN record.
+You can distinguish between an electronic book and an electronic journal by looking at the Library Catalog record.
 An ebook will have a web link at the top of the page.
 An ejournal will have this button

 This button is used to reach journal content.
 It is not used on an electronic book.